-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in compliance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 These financial statements have been prepared on a historical cost basis, except for financial assets and financial liabilities at fair value through profit or loss ("FVTPL") which are presented at fair value.